 Although I was our primary homeschool instructor, John gave counsel to our children when they needed him most.
 When one of my more sensitive children was in tears, John would sit with her for an hour or more asking questions and giving an adult perspective and a listening ear.

-Because John was a bit removed from the minute by minute quality of our homeschool, I think he could sometimes offer a more objective perspective to what was happening, or notice issues I didn't because I had been too much in the midst of them or too close to notice.
-This helped our family gain insight that kept us on a good path toward our goals.
+Because John was a bit removed from the minute-by-minute quality of our homeschool, I think he could sometimes offer a more objective perspective to what was happening.
+He would notice issues I didn't because I had been too mired in them to see.
+John's input helped our family gain insight that kept us on a good path toward our goals.

 I want to challenge moms in this way: Please celebrate your husband's role with your children and in your homeschool.
 Don't belittle or begrudge his level of involvement, but help him find creative ways to interact with your children.
-Your kids WILL feel his intentional pursuit of relationship as well as the level of your respect and friendship with their father--they may write their college essays about it later!
+Your kids will feel his intentional pursuit of relationship as well as the level of your respect and friendship with their father.
+In fact, they may write their college essays about it later!

-If you are a single mom (or a single dad), I hope this talk of teamwork doesn't just remind you of the huge challenge before you as you balance these roles in your life; I hope it encourages you that you DO have a Helper.
+If you are a single mom or a single dad, I hope this talk of teamwork doesn't just lay a fresh burden on your shoulders.
+Instead, I hope it encourages you that you do have a Helper.

-I pray for you, if you are a single mom, that God would sustain you just as he promises to be Father to the fatherless.
+My prayer for the single parents who are homeschooling is that God would sustain you just as he promises to be a Father to the fatherless.
+As you balance your many roles, I ask the Lord for an extra dose of patience and sensitivity.
 I pray for your endurance as you carry double weight in raising your children.
-I pray God will provide the counter balances and male figures your children need.
+And finally, I pray God will provide the counter-balancing adult role models your children need.